Â鶹´«Ã½

 CHEMÌý4205 Analytical Chemistry 2 Laboratory 1

-CHEMÌý3970 Undergraduate Research 1
+CHEMÌý3970 Independent Research in Chemistry 1

 University Core 3